carrozzo-lc/angular-training/pipes/README.md

 # Pipes
-### app built to learn how to transforming data using pipes.
+### app built to learn how to transform data using pipes.

 How to use the downloaded files